Limookiplimo/SQLAnalytics/README.md

 It is therefore of essence that a thorough analysis is conducted in to identify key metrics and powerful insights for data driven decision making.

 ### Dataset Assessment
-Before deep dive into analysis, I took time to assess the dataset's viability to delivering desired insights.
-Apart from issues with  attribute naming conventions and some missing data entries, the dataset had minimal details about products' transaction details.
+Apart from issues with  attribute naming-conventions and missing data entries, the dataset had minimal details about products' transaction details.
 To ensure data integrity, I maintained the naming convention while designing its data model.

 Since each dataset has a unique ID, I utilized conditional formatting to identify and highlight any duplicate ID numbers that may have occurred as a result of data collection or entry errors.
 Fortunately,there were no duplicate IDs.
 I used DBeaver to perform data validations such as ensuring data accuracy and consistency.